Madaniya Member Organisations

 Olive Branch

-Olive Branch is a humanitarian non-profit organization supporting vulnerable communities in and around Syria.
-Registered in Turkey, it operates hubs in Gaziantep, Amman, Beirut, London, and Hanover.
-With nearly 500 workers, it focuses on education, protection, livelihoods, and women’s empowerment.
-It partners with international agencies and funded by individual donors & NGOs.
+Olive Branch is a non-profit supporting vulnerable Syrian communities.
+Based in Turkey, it focuses on education, protection, livelihoods, and women's empowerment, partnering with international agencies and supported by donors and NGOs.

 -